 Most noise canceling headphones are big, for good reason: those ear cups help block out some ambient noise, reducing the amount of work the circuitry has to do.
 Sony’s tiny earbuds have no such assistance, and unfortunately it means the flaws in the noise canceling circuitry are apparent: their noise canceling capabilities are modest compared to their larger rivals.

-The main attraction here is portability, as these are headphones you can wear during a workout.
+The main attraction here is portability, as these are Sony headphones you can wear during a workout.
 Sound quality is okay rather than spectacular – the bass is a little overcooked for some listeners – but they’re sweat-resistant, look pretty funky and most importantly of all they’re comfortable to wear no matter how hard you’re hitting the gym.
 They're cheap noise canceling heaphones, and unless you're buying them solely for working out you do get what you pay for.